kevintse328/SixDegreesOfBacon/README.md

 SixDegreesOfBacon
 =================

-Java app to find the shortest path between an actor and Kevin Bacon
+Java app to find the shortest path between an actor and Kevin Bacon.

 How to Use